Aishwarya

 GMAT Focus Edition Syllabus

 The GMAT Focus Edition syllabus is less different from the previous GMAT syllabus.
-The removal of AWA (Analytical Writing Assessment) and SC (Sentence Correction) and the introduction of Data Insights have changed the dynamics of preparing for the GMAT exam.
+The removal of AWA (Analytical Writing Assessment) and SC (Sentence Correction) and the introduction to Data Insights have changed the dynamics of preparing for the GMAT exam.
 The following table will provide the GMAT exam date 2025 syllabus:

 GMAT Focus Edition Sections GMAT Focus Edition Syllabus